-Heartburn occurs when acid that’s usually in your stomach starts to come up into your esophagus (the tube between your mouth and stomach) and sometimes into your mouth.
-The acid in your stomach is meant to dissolve foods and nutrients — and your stomach lining is strong enough so it’s not affected by the acid.
+The acid in your stomach is meant to dissolve foods and nutrients.
+Your stomach lining is strong enough so it’s not affected by the acid.

 However, the lining of the esophagus doesn’t have the same kind of tissues as the stomach.
 When the acid comes up into the esophagus, it can create a burning sensation.
 This can cause chest pain and discomfort.

-Heartburn can be a very uncomfortable sensation that can feel like a burning that starts in the upper part of the stomach and radiates to the chest.
-Other symptoms may include:
+Heartburn typically includes a burning sensation that starts in the upper part of the stomach and radiates to the chest.

 1. What makes your symptoms better?

-With acid reflux, sitting up and taking antacids usually helps the pain.
+With heartburn, sitting up and taking antacids usually helps the pain.
 Lying flat and bending forward makes it worse.